 A medium-build person doing classic yoga burns an average of just 150 calories per hour.
-We have slightly higher figures when it comes to the dynamic styles or hot yoga – around 300 calories, but this amount of energy expenditure hardly compares to what we can get even from regular brisk walking.
-However, it’s known for a fact that, from a weight loss perspective, exercise is only 20% of the equation, the rest being nutrition.
+The number runs slightly higher when it comes to dynamic styles or hot yoga, around 300 calories, but even this hardly compares to what you burn from regular brisk walking.
+However, it’s known for a fact that, from a weight loss perspective, exercise is only 20% of the equation – the rest is nutrition.
 80/20 is the primary formula for those keen to lose weight, with yoga capable of doing most of the management thereunder.

-In 2005, researchers at the Fred Hutchinson Cancer Research Center (Seattle, Washington) conducted a study involving 15,500 people, who shared data on their weight and physical activity (including yoga) spanning the course of 10 years.
-The study found it was overweight people whom practicing yoga had helped lose weight.
+In 2005, researchers at the Fred Hutchinson Cancer Research Center conducted a study involving 15,500 people.
+Participants shared data on their weight and physical activity (including yoga) over 10 years.
+The study found that overweight people were supported to lose weight by practicing yoga.
 In 2013, the Department of Family and Community Medicine at the University of Arizona conducted a review of the latest research on the subject, which also confirmed yoga’s benefits for weight loss.

 Body and Mind

-By doing yoga, you take the interrelationship between your mind and body to a whole new level, where yours becomes a more responsible and deliberate approach to dealing with your system.
-Proverbial “consciousness”, a word used quite often during yoga classes, means here that you just come to feel your body much better and learn to operate it.
+By doing yoga, you take the interrelationship between your mind and body to a whole new level, where you take a more responsible and deliberate approach to dealing with your system.
+“Consciousness”, a word used quite often during yoga classes, means that you come to feel your body much better and learn to operate it.

 Habits and Regimen